 Alternative samples to sending an oral swab (such as hair, semen, blood or a toothbrush) can also be provided for a paternity test when one of the parties to be tested is not readily available for swabbing or is deceased.
 A list of non-standard samples is listed in our forensic DNA samples section.

 What should I know about the Human Tissue Act?

 Please note that it is an offence under section 45 of the Human Tissue Act to have any bodily material with intent to analyse the DNA in it without qualifying consent, subject to certain exceptions.
 In order to send a sample for analysis, the person or donor of that sample must give their consent in writing in order for us to test their sample.
 Furthermore, in order to be fully compliant with the Human Tissue Act, the donor of the sample must also be made aware of how their DNA sample will be used.
 Failure to comply with the Human Tissue Act is a criminal offence.

-How does a home paternity test work?
+How does a paternity test work?

 A child inherits half of their DNA from the biological mother and half their DNA from the biological father.
-The scientists in the laboratories analyse 20 loci on your DNA and on the DNA of the child to conclude the paternity test.
+The scientists in our partnered laboratories analyse 20 loci on your DNA and on the DNA of the child to conclude the paternity test.
 A locus is essentially a location on the DNA molecule.
 They compare the 20 loci between the alleged father and child’s genetic profile.
 If the man tested is the child’s biological father, then they will share all 20 genetic markers.
 If there are loci which do not match then the report will show that paternity is excluded.
 For more detailed information on the paternity testing method visit our page on interpreting a DNA test result.

-Note that the NHS does not offer free paternity DNA testing.
+No the NHS does not offer free paternity DNA testing.

-Proceed with one of the below options to either discuss your case with us or to view our at home paternity tests order page including the prices.
 To learn more about the different paternity testing options that we offer visit our DNA paternity services introduction page.